<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h3 class="wp-block-heading"><strong>Enhanced Safety and Fall Prevention</strong></h3>

-<p>Falls are one of the most common safety risks for seniors.</p>
+<p>Falls are one of the biggest safety risks seniors face.</p>

 <p>In-home caregivers help reduce these risks by:</p>